Aggregate Loading in Nosing Materials of Parking Deck Expansion Joint Systems

 - Installation difficulties including: long mix times, difficulty achieving proper aggregate wetting-out, labor-intensive troweling, and rough appearance.

 Some suppliers are loading as much as one part resin to 4 1/2 and even SIX parts aggregate.
 Not only this, but the choice of large mesh aggregate makes the problem worse.
-EMSEAL chooses to supply a washed, dried, dust-free, fine (30 mesh) sand for compressive strength, combined with a chopped glass fiber (for extension without sacrificing flexibility).
+EMSEAL chooses to supply a dust-free, silica-free, fine aggregate for compressive strength, combined with a chopped glass fiber (for extension and flexibility).
 As you can imagine, this is more costly to us than an aggregate of blended mesh sands and inexpensive gravel, but the absence of call backs easily justifies the choice.

 You may have heard differing interpretations of EMSEAL’s claims of what constitutes “conservative aggregate loading”.
 You may also have been told that EMSEAL is vague about its loading ratios.
 If you read our literature, however, you will see that we clearly state our aggregate loading by volume AND weight so as to avoid confusion.
 Here’s what our guide spec for our Thermaflex systems say: